TCCPI at Fifteen

 This piece originally appeared in the August 10th issue of the Tompkins Weekly.

-A coalition of activists leaders and concerned citizens, TCCPI meets monthly to discuss and share information about what we can do locally to shrink our carbon footprint and help the community meet its ambitious climate goals.
+A coalition of activist leaders and concerned citizens, TCCPI meets monthly to discuss and share information about what we can do locally to shrink our carbon footprint and help the community meet its ambitious climate goals.
 The new report includes 36 submissions and covers a wide range of inspiring activities that reflect the commitment and engagement of hundreds of individuals working together locally to better our world.

 A view of Cayuga Lake.
 Environmental efforts across Tompkins County help protect this crucial natural resource.

 Below is just a small sample of what the report covers.
 The full, text-only version can be found at tccpi.org/tccpi-2021.html.
-If you’d like a free, PDF copy of the illustrated 37-page report, contact us at info@tccpi.org.
+If you’d like a free PDF copy of the illustrated 37-page report, contact us at info@tccpi.org.

 The biggest news of 2021 was the Ithaca Common Council’s vote in November to begin decarbonization of the city’s 6,000 buildings (tinyurl.com/26y8exs5).
 Under the leadership of Luis Aguirre-Torres, who came on board in March as the city’s sustainability director, the plan secured $105 million in private investment to carry out energy efficiency retrofits and install heat pumps.